rykroon/blog/content/posts/zirp.md

 Interest rates are often treated as abstract tools for managing inflation and employment, but their effects are anything but abstract.
 When the Federal Reserve moves its benchmark rate, the impact ripples out unevenly across the economy.
 To really understand what’s at stake, we need to shift from the bird’s-eye view to the ground level, where interest rate policy shapes the lives of everyday workers very differently than it does the ultra-wealthy.

 ### The Working Class: Disciplined into Recession
 Imagine a single mother in her 30s working two jobs to cover rent, groceries, and daycare.
 She’s managed to stay out of credit card debt, but she’s constantly one unexpected expense away from falling behind.
-When interest rates rise, she’s told it’s for the good of the economy—to tame inflation.
+When interest rates rise, she’s told it’s for the good of the economy, to tame inflation.
 But on the ground, the effect is suffocating.

 Her car loan gets more expensive.
 The mortgage she was hoping to qualify for suddenly feels out of reach.
 Even small business loans; her long-shot plan to open a home-based baking service, become much more expensive.
 So she tightens her budget.
 She skips dinners out, cancels her streaming services, puts off repairs.